 - Does Reading To Your Baby In The Womb Make Them Smarter?

 - When Should You Start Reading To Your Baby In The Womb?

 - Have Dad or A Sibling Read to The Baby Too

 Top 7 Books To Read To Your Baby In Your Womb

 Love You Forever by Robert Munsch

-Children, no matter their age, will always be our child, and this book represents that perfectly.
+No matter their age, children will always be our children, and this book represents that perfectly.
 There is no better book to read to your baby in the womb.
 Your unborn baby will love it from now until forever!